groupe-sii/ogham/README.md

 # Standard usage

-This section describes how to use the library for usage with no framework and default behavior.
+This section describes how to use the library with no framework and default behavior.

 ## Maven integration

-To include the library in your project, you just have to include the dependency to your pom.xml:
+To include the library in your project, you just have to add the dependency to your pom.xml:
 ```xml
   ...
 	<dependencies>